nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 When mentioning paging, we need to talk about *physical memory* and *virtual memory* (or *logical memory*).
 Physical memory refers to the main memory installed in the computer, while virtual memory is an abstraction that operating systems use to manage process memory.
-Process can only access virtual memory, and operating system takes care of mapping virtual memory to physical memory.
+Processes can only access virtual memory, and the operating system takes care of mapping virtual memory to physical memory.
 While the process's physical memory could be non-contiguous, from the perspective of each process, it has its own **isolated** virtual memory space, appearing as a contiguous block.

 > 🧑‍💻 To demonstrate the concept of virtual memory, you can try running this Go program, getting the address for later comparison, opening other programs, and then running the program again.